jcryan/AttoSourceDataBase/README.md

 # Database of Attosecond Light Sources
 This database developed as part of a literature reveiew for our recent [book chapter](https://doi.org/10.1016/bs.aamop.2022.05.001) which presents a survey of existing lightsources with sub-femtosecond duration.
 The initial survey effort focused on isolated attosecond pulse (IAP) sources, but several notable attosecond pulse train (APT) demonstrations have now been included.
-Additionally, the initial survey also focused on sources which reported both a meausred pulse energy (or photon flux) and a measurement of the pulse duration.
-We have tried to keep this requirement, but we have included some notable achievements where either a photon flux or pulse duration measurement is missing.
+The initial survey also focused on sources which reported both a meausred pulse energy (or photon flux) and a measurement of the pulse duration.
+We have tried to stick with this requirement, but we have included some notable achievements where either a photon flux or pulse duration measurement is missing.

 # The Database
 The database consists of two dictionaries (HHGData and FELData) included in AttoSourceDB.py.
 These can be imported and used to generate plots.
+The keys of the dictionary are a unique identifer related to the bib reference (see citations).
+Each entry in the dictionary is a dictionary with keys:
+'Duration': list of pulse durations measured in the reference 'PulseEng': A list of pulse energy described in the reference 'PhotonEng': A list of central photon energies for the source 'type': Is the source and isolated attosecond pulse ('IAP') or an attosecond pulse train ('APT').
+'method': a dictionary describng the generation method and the meterology method.
+'Reference': a dictionay with entries for the first 'author', 'journal' name, 'vol', 'page', and 'year' information

 # Plotting Tools
 AttoSourcePlot.py provides some useful plotting functions for filtering the database and creating various plots.